bcoles/kasld/docs/reproducibility.md

 tests/vm/run ppc32-mainline-5.15                                  # boot it, verdict
 ```

-`armeb` is not covered: the only big-endian arm toolchain in the cross set emits
+`armeb` needs `-mbe8` on both payloads.
+The cross set's big-endian arm toolchain
-ARMv5 BE32 code, which can neither run on an ARMv7 BE8 kernel nor boot a BE32
+emits BE32 by default, which cannot run on the BE8 userspace an arm kernel
-kernel under qemu.
+provides from ARMv6 on — it takes SIGILL on its first instruction. `-mbe8`
+produces BE8 instead, and `make cross` passes it for the armeb triple, as does
+the VM harness for the init it stages beside kasld.

 ### Architecture characterization